symroe/symroe.co.uk/_posts/2016-06-28-unbiasing.md

 tags: [unbiasing]
 ---

-{% newthought 'I was invited to speak' %} at [an event at nwspk house](https://www.facebook.com/events/1001444476668731/) the other day about the London Civic Tech community's reaction to the 'Brexit' result.
+{% newthought 'I was invited to speak' %} at [an event at Newspeak House](https://www.facebook.com/events/1001444476668731/) the other day about the London Civic Tech community's reaction to the 'Brexit' result.

 I wanted to talk about something that I've been mulling over for a while now called 'unbiasing':
 <!--more-->